UMMS-Biocore/bootcamp/session2/usefull.md

 ## AWK command

-awk is an interpreted language desgined to process text files. awk is especially good for the files and command outputs that have columns.
+**awk** is an interpreted language designed to process text files. **awk** is especially good for the files and command outputs that have columns.
 You can access any column of a file easily with awk.

 <img src="images/awk.png">